 Be prepared to spend two days on this repair project.

 In order to permanently fix this problem, I recommend that the mirrors be removed.
-First, remove the inside bezel, and using an allen wrench, remove the bezel from the cable.
+First, remove the inside bezel, and using an Allen wrench, (blue arrow photograph below) remove the bezel from the cable control unit.

-Use a small right angle screwdriver to remove the bolt beneath the mirror head.
+Use a small right angle screwdriver (yellow arrow photograph below) to remove the bolt beneath the mirror head.

 The mirror is then withdrawn from the door.

-Remove the mirror from it's glued surface by heating with a hair dryer and gently prying.
-Note: The gasket scraper is taped to protect the mirror surface.
+Put the mirror assembly on the workbench.
+Remove the mirror from its glued surface by heating the mirror surface with a hair dryer while gently prying up with a gasket scraper.
+Note: The gasket scraper is taped to protect the mirror edge surface. (yellow arrow photographer below).

-With heat from a hairdryer, the glue backing can be peeled off the rear of the mirror glass.
+Once the mirror is removed, the glue backing can be peeled off the rear of the mirror glass with heat from a hairdryer.

-Once the backing is removed, there remains a film glued to the mirror.
-This appears to be part of the original gluing process.
-In order for the repair to be permanent, this film must be removed.
+With the majority of the mirror glass glue backing removed, there remains a glue film glued to the mirror glass. (yellow arrow photograph below).
+This is part of the original gluing process.
+In order for the repair to be permanent, this glue film must also be removed.

-I used "Gumout" (an automotive solvent) to augment the removal process.
+I used "Gumout" (an automotive solvent) to complete the removal process.
 Be patient, this process is time consuming and cannot be rushed.
-Do not use any sharp object to remove this film as this would damage the mirror surface.
+Do not use any sharp object to remove this film as this would damage the rear of the mirror surface.

-Make sure that the mirror is spotlessly clean.
+Make sure that the rear of the mirror is spotlessly clean.
 Take your time.
 This process will impact the quality of this project.

 Repeat the process on the base that the mirror bonds to.
 I found that a gasket scraper worked well once the glue had been heated.
 Don't worry about scratching this surface.

-Examination of the mirror base indicated a potentially serious problem that could effect how effective I could bond the mirrors to the glass.
+Examination of the mirror base indicated a potentially serious problem that could affect how effective I could bond the mirrors to the glass.

 The mirror base (made of plastic) was no longer straight.
 It had become curved, (the middle higher than the edges) so that the mirror glass could not sit flat in the base.
 It would be impossible to bond the mirrors unless a fix could be found..

-First the mirror base was removed from the mirror housing via two screws
+First the mirror base was removed from the mirror housing by removing two screws.

-The mirror base would have to be removed in order to address this problem.
+(Photograph below) The mirror base would have to be removed in order to address this problem.
 It's held in place by three cables.
-Remove then using a needle nose pliers.
+Prior to removing them using a needle nose pliers Observe orientation of cable to mirror base attachment methodology, including "T" connection in rear.

-I placed the mirror base on my drill press vice with the jaws open so that they support only the edges of the mirror base.
-I installed an old air hose adapter in the drill press.
-This would allow be to apply pressure in the center on the base, thus straightening the plastic, while I applied heat to the stress points of the base.
+In the photograph below I placed the mirror base on my drill press vice with the jaws open so that they support only the edges of the mirror base.
+I installed an old air hose adapter in the drill press. (green arrows) This would allow me to apply pressure in the center on the base, thus straightening the plastic, while I applied heat to the stress points of the base.
 Use a low flame on the torch.
 Move the flame across the material.
 Be careful, if the plastic starts to bubble you are applying too much heat in that location.
 This is similar to the technique of using heat to reform a body panel.
 If you screw this up start looking for new mirrors.

 Trial fit the mirror to base.
 Make sure it supports the mirror all the way around the base.